white-ws/whitewingedsoul/themes/next/docs/MATH.md

 The reason that jsDelivr is chosen is because it is fast everywhere, and jsDelivr has the valid ICP license issued by the Chinese government, it can be accessed in China pretty well.

-And we also provide other optional CDNs, including the famous [CDNJS](https://cdnjs.com/) and the [Bootcss](http://www.bootcdn.cn/) which has the quite high access speed in China.
+And we also provide other optional CDNs, including the famous [CDNJS](https://cdnjs.com/).

 For MathJax, we are currently using version 2.7.1.